mitodl/open-discussions/README.md

   - OSX recommended install method: [Installer on Node website](https://nodejs.org/en/download/)
   - No specific version has been chosen yet.

-## (OSX only) Getting your machine Docker-ready

-#### Create your docker container:

-The following commands create a Docker machine named ``opendiscussions``, start the container, and configure environment variables to facilitate communication with the edX instance.

-    docker-machine create --driver virtualbox opendiscussions
-    docker-machine start opendiscussions
-    # 'docker-machine env (machine)' prints export commands for important environment variables
-    eval "$(docker-machine env opendiscussions)"

 ## Docker Container Configuration and Start-up

 #### 1) Create your ``.env`` file